LiUzHiAn/cv-utils/nn_vis/readme.md

 ## 1. Guided backpropagation
 Guided backpropagation was proposed in paper "Striving for Simplicity: The All Convolutional Net".
-The basic idea behind is that during backpropagation, we can refer to the gradient maps as "guidance" and only care the spatial positions where the gradient are positive.
+The basic idea behind is that during backpropagation, we can refer to the feature maps as "guidance" and only care the spatial positions where the gradient are positive.
-That is to say, in the gradient maps, we discard those spatial positions which correspond to negative gradient.
+That is to say, in the gradient maps, we not only discard those spatial positions which correspond to negative gradient, but positions that didn't get activated during forward pass.

 The implementation code is mostly referred from [here](https://zhuanlan.zhihu.com/p/75054200).